 1. Your neighborhood in Chicago will actually define you.

 - South: Chicago’s South Side boasts an array of cultural and social offerings.
-From monuments in Bronzeville to the Museum Campus in South Loop to Chinatown’s authentic cultural cuisine, diversity runs deep.
+From monuments in Bronzeville to the Museum Campus in South Loop to Chinatown’s authentic cuisine, diversity runs deep.

 2. Renting and home buying when you’re moving to Chicago is easier than you think.

+Whether you’re looking for a single, temporary apartment or moving your family into a forever home, now is a good time to rent and buy in Chicago.
+“Compared to the East Coast and the West Coast, Chicago’s housing market is probably the best bargain in North America,” says Geoffrey J.D.
+Hewings, director of University of Illinois’ Real Economics Applications Laboratory.
 When it comes to entry-level housing, Chicago offers the second-largest supply of starter homes.
-Zillow analyzed America’s 50 most populous metro areas to see which offer first-time buyers the best combination of affordability, a good supply of entry-level homes and rising median incomes.
+Zillow analyzed America’s 50 most populous metro areas to see which offer first-time buyers the best combination of affordability, availability, and rising median incomes.

+The median home value in Chicago in 2018 is $228,500 and the median price of homes is currently $319,500.
+Plan on renting in Chicago?
+The median price for a home listing is $1,750 which is slightly over the national average, but much less than cities like Los Angeles ($3,650) and New York ($2,875).
 “If your goal is to slow down, buy a home and stay there for a while, this is a metro area where places are still affordable,” says Zillow economist Skylar Olsen.
-“Chicago offers first-time home buyers great inventory and good income growth and is still very affordable.”
+“Chicago offers first-time home buyers great inventory and good income growth.”

 3. Your transportation will probably consist of anything but a personal vehicle.